CP317S18/analysis/index.md

 - User Controller - Coordinates all matters related to user data

 ## 2.4 Boundary Objects
-- Relay - enables the user to pass along messages to or from other users
+- Relay - Enables the user to pass along messages to or from other users
-- Send - enables the user to export or send messages to other users
+- Send - Enables the user to export or send messages to other users
-- Receive - enables the user to obtain or receive messages from other others
+- Receive - Enables the user to obtain or receive messages from other users
-- Connect - establishes the first connection between relay nodes
+- Connect - Establishes the first connection between relay nodes
 - UserView - The UI of the application, connects the user to the application backend

 # 3. Further Steps